-In this section we look at black and white photographs of spiral galaxies.
+In this subsection we look at black and white photographs of spiral galaxies.
 First you will see three standard spiral galaxies that define the Sa, Sb, and Sc subtypes, followed by more classification exercises.

 Exercise #1: In pictures 1 through 3 are standard spiral galaxies of types Sa, Sb, Sc.
-Using the discussion above, and Figures 14.3 to 14.6, classify each of the spiral galaxies in these three pictures and describe what properties led you to decide which subclass each spiral galaxy fell into.
+Using the discussion above, and Figures 10.3 to 10.6, classify each of the spiral galaxies in these three pictures and describe what properties led you to decide which subclass each spiral galaxy fell into.
 (3 points)